MoFEM/users-modules-cephas/basic_finite_elements/simple_contact/README.md

 ----

-4. Contact interface consisting of non-intersecting surfaces: **SUPPORTED**, given that the outlined conditions are satisfied, with the distance threshold considered as 3  elements in the bulk mesh
+4. Contact interface consisting of non-intersecting surfaces: **SUPPORTED**, given that the outlined below conditions are satisfied, with the distance threshold considered as 3 elements in the bulk mesh
 ![alt text](figures/contact_case_4.png "Case 4: Contact interface consisting of non-intersecting surfaces") *Case 4: Contact interface consisting of non-intersecting surfaces (**SUPPORTED**)*